0

 Reduced toxicity of ammonia below pH 7?

-In biological systems, ammonia can occur in two types - ionized form (NH4+) and as the unionized form (NH3).
-How much ammonia exists in one form or the other is largely dependent on the pH range of the aquarium.
-Ionized ammonium (NH4+) is much less toxic.
-Therefore, ammonia toxicity is reduced significantly in lower pH environments as most of the ammonia present will be in the ionized ammonium (NH4+) format.
-In aquasoil tanks where high levels of ammonia of emitted, one can escape most of the downsides of elevated ammonia due to the strong buffering capacity of the soil lowering the pH below 7.
+In biological systems, ammonia can occur in two forms - ionised (NH4+) and unionised (NH3).
+The amount of ammonia present in either form is largely dependent on the pH range of the aquarium.
+Ionised ammonia (NH4+) is much less toxic.
+Therefore, the toxicity of ammonia is greatly reduced in lower pH environments as most of the ammonia present will be in the form of ionised ammonium (NH4+).
+In aquasoil tanks where high levels of ammonia are emitted, one can avoid most of the disadvantages of elevated ammonia due to the strong buffering capacity of the soil which lowers the pH below 7.

 Tank cycling The old way

-The old method of cycling a planted tank was to add a light fish load of hardy fish, which then produce organic waste and ammonia; the tank was then left to build up the bacteria naturally over time.
-This can take many weeks, as more and more livestock was added slowly.
-Seeding the tank with seasoned filter media or mulm from the substrate of a previous setup are additional ways to kick start the cycling process.
-Depending on how it's done, this process can be tough on livestock.
-In acidic tanks (pH <7), ammonia toxicity is alleviated as most of the ammonia is in the NH4+ (ammonium) format due to low pH environment.
+The old method of cycling a planted tank was to add a light load of hardy fish, which produce organic waste and ammonia, and then leave the tank to build up the bacteria naturally over time.
+This could take many weeks as more and more animals were slowly added.
+Seeding the tank with seasoned filter media or mulch from a previous set-up are other ways to start the cycle.
+Depending on how it's done, this process can be hard on the animals.

 Today's fish-less cycling with plants